How much does an ecommerce website cost, though?

 If you don't have a responsive site, you risk losing up to half of your potential customer base.

-That's a big loss for any company, and it makes it that much harder to grow your site.
+That's a big loss for any company, and it makes it that much harder to grow your site, which is why responsive design is a non-negotiable ecommerce website development cost.

 Database integration pricing for ecommerce